2016 was a bumpy ride for our family.

 For Josh and I, declaration has become an important part of holding our lives open-handed and giving Jesus access to our longings.
 We believe giving him access is where breakthrough begins.

-I would classify declaration as anything that comes OUT of you and affects the atmosphere around you.
 Declaration is tangible, vocal, and measurable.
 It could be a financial offering; it could be (literally) a vocal statement you make over yourself; it could be a lifestyle change; or a spiritual discipline like fasting.

 The Bible teaches that salvation itself begins with declaration.
 “If you declare with your mouth ‘Jesus is Lord’ and believe in your heart that God raised him from the dead, you will be saved” (Romans 10 v 9).
 The entire universe began with an utterance, a declaration.
 “God SAID, ‘let there be light’, and there was light” (Genesis 1 v 3).
 Declaration brings something out of nothing.
 We are called to pattern ourselves after the One who “CALLS into existence the things that do not exist” (Romans 4 v 17).